Positively Impacting Lives

 Fall 2020 Participants:

-Carleigh Berryman (Viva Vita), Alston Clark (Zion Roar), E. Lynn Coates (Gallery Underground), Akili Cooper (Advanced Energy Solutions), Gavin Cornelius (Viva Vita), R. Denise Everson (E3 Connections), Kayla Harley (Creative and Equal Opportunities, Inc.), Dr. Monte Oyd Harris (AMoDAOS), Maurice Hillyard (FogHill), Ny Kenya-Chamberlain (N&Co), Shinar Little (FogHill), Alexandria Smith (Monarchs)
+Carleigh Berryman (Viva Vita), Alston Clark (Zion Roar), E. Lynn Coates (E. Lynn Coates Studios), Akili Cooper (Advanced Energy Solutions), Gavin Cornelius (Viva Vita), R. Denise Everson (E3 Connections), Kayla Harley (Creative and Equal Opportunities, Inc.), Dr. Monte Oyd Harris (AMoDAOS), Maurice Hillyard (FogHill), Ny Kenya-Chamberlain (N&Co), Shinar Little (FogHill), Alexandria Smith (Monarchs), and Christopher & Gurnee McNair (Magnus Diagnostics Labs)

 2019 Entrepreneurship Workshops hosted by D.C.
 Housing Authority